 Restoration & Stabilization Required to Combat Stream Erosion

-Following historic floods in 2008, Cedar Rapids utilized a Clean Water State Revolving Fund loan to upgrade its Water Pollution Control Facility.
+Following historic floods, Cedar Rapids utilized a Clean Water State Revolving Fund loan to upgrade its Water Pollution Control Facility.
 At the same time, a Water Resource Restoration Sponsored Project was applied for and awarded to the city.
 This project allowed interest from the State Revolving Fund loan to be redirected to Noelridge Park, offering a unique funding option to restore a section of the stream.

 Multiple Stream Renovation Methods Used to Improve Park’s Health